 Whether it is to satisfy environmental or safety requirements, or to assess the profitability of a new project, accurate detailed data is important for feasibility studies and crucial for evaluating new ventures.

-Many of our units have been in operation for more than six years, giving an impressive return on investment when used to assess the feasibility, and plan the development of new projects.
+Using the Void Scanner software's multi-station project capability, it is now easier than ever to scan from multiple locations and view the resulting scan together in real time for a complete picture of the project site.
+Many of our laser scanners have been in operation for over eight years, giving an impressive return on investment when used to assess feasibility and plan the development of new projects.

 New value opportunities

 The visualisation capabilities of Void Scanner and its 3D manipulation tools allow our customers to gain valuable data, which supports the creation of new value opportunities.
 For example, the geological data obtained can be used to help identify new ore bodies, while the spatial measurements from Void Scanner can also be used to aid mine design in CAD.